Sorry, our 2019 aeration and overseeding schedule is fully booked.

-Check back next September.
+Check back in 2020.
 Our schedule fills up fast.

 Soil, or core, aeration is the process of removing small plugs of soil and thatch from your lawn.
 Our clay soils here in the Triangle are easily compacted.
 Most lawns have been compacted by the building process, as well as by mowing, walking, and playing on.
 Even rainfall and irrigation compacts our clay soils!

 Compaction decreases your soils ability to provide nutrients, water, and oxygen to your turf’s roots, and eventually makes it difficult for the roots themselves to grow.
 Compact soils increase thatch buildup.
 With less nutrients to feed on and a harder ground to break into, grass roots can’t grow, and the ultimate result is thin, brown turf.

 Golf Courses aerate several times a year.
 And they are turf experts.
 Their livelihood depends on the condition of their turf.